Universal Response Inequalities Beyond Steady States via Trajectory Information Geometry

 where $\frac{\partial R_{e\pm}}{\partial \xi_i}$ denotes the transition rate's dependence on the environmental variable $\xi_i$ while fixing all other environmental conditions.
 An illustrative example of the application of this relation to illustrate the system's environmental responsiveness can be found in the example at the end of this letter.
 More formal analysis on the change of coordinate system to study system's responses to dissipative thermodynamic driving forces can also be found in SI.III.

 {\it Nonlinear Responsiveness Relations.}---Based on the geometry of the whole manifold $\mathcal{M}_{\mathcal{P}|p_0}$, we can obtain the {\it second central result}, universal responsiveness relations toward finite environmental condition change $\boldsymbol{\xi}$ to $\boldsymbol{\xi}'$.
-For comparison, the linear-responsiveness relations only utilizes local geometric property of the manifold.
+For comparison, the linear-responsiveness relations only utilize the local geometric property of the manifold.

 First, the following {\it geometric non-linear responsiveness relation} holds:

 where the $\mathcal{L^*}$ is the geodesic length between the two path distributions for the two environmental conditions $\boldsymbol{\xi}$ and $\boldsymbol{\xi}'$.
 Geometrically, the ratio $\mathcal{L^*}/2=\alpha$ is the angle shown in \cref{fig: manifolds}(d); and the second inequality in \cref{eq: finite bound} comes from the fact that the geodesic length $\mathcal{L}^*$ is shorter than any other curve length $\mathcal{L}$.
 Here we define a curve length $\mathcal{L}$ by accumulated difference on all the changed rates: